 Chelsi Williams - Field Support and Reservations

-Paddy Kenny
+Paddy Kenny - Senior Guide

 With a degree in Outdoor Education from Otago Polytech (2011), Paddy started with two seasons kayaking guiding in Kaikoura then set off to see the world.
 He's taught cultural and adventure sports for international schools in Asia, UK and Switzerland.
 For recreation, he challenges himself with long distance runs and bicycle tours.
+This is his 13th summer season with us.

-Sarah Harvey
+Sarah Harvey - Senior Guide

 Krystal Robson

 Joining us from Te Tai Tokerau in Northland, Krystal has adopted the South Island since 2019 when she completed her Diploma in Adventure Tourism at NMIT.
-Since then, she’s divided her time between seasons in Australia, Japan and Wanaka ski resorts with kayak guiding in Abel Tasman National Park.
+Since then, sheâs divided her time between seasons in Australia, Japan and Wanaka ski resorts with kayak guiding in Abel Tasman National Park.
 Sea kayaking is her second love.
 Surfing is her favourite sport.

 Rod Morrison

-Born in Scotland, Rod’s family moved to New Zealand when he was 3 years old and lived in Nelson.
+Born in Scotland, Rodâs family moved to New Zealand when he was 3 years old and lived in Nelson.
 In 2022 he graduated with a degree in Sustainability and Outdoor Education at Ara Institute of Canterbury.
-This is his third season working with our guiding team.
+This is his fifth season working with our guiding team.
 As well as kayaking and tramping he enjoys rock climbing and distance running.

 Ollie Baylis

 With sailing, climbing and sea kayaking qualifications from England, Ollie has worked as an instructor for school groups since 2011.
-After a season of sea kayak guiding in Norway, he joins us for the 2023/24 season in Abel Tasman National Park.
+After a season of sea kayak guiding in Norway, he joined us for the 2023/24 season in Abel Tasman National Park.

 Neve Jessop

-The Abel Tasman National Park is Neve’s sweet spot with happy memories from childhood and school excursions with Waimea College.
-She is in her second year studying Sustainability and Outdoor Education at Ara Institute of Canterbury.
-Last summer she worked at Cable Bay Adventure Park.
-This is her first season with us
+The Abel Tasman National Park is Neveâs sweet spot with happy memories from childhood and school excursions with Waimea College.
+She has studied Sustainability and Outdoor Education at Ara Institute of Canterbury, and has worked at Cable Bay Adventure Park.
+This is her third season with us.

 Karin Klebert